-- In 2016, the manufacture of fluid power components was a $23.5 billion industry in the United States.
+- In 2018, the manufacture of fluid power components was a $23.5 billion industry in the United States.
 It was also competitive worldwide with 2018 exports valued at $6.5 billion.

 - It is estimated that 862 companies in the United States employ more than 67,149 people in the manufacture of fluid power components, representing an annual payroll of more than $4.3 billion.

-- Fluid power has a significant downstream economic impact.
-Ten key industries that depend on fluid power are estimated to represent more than 23,200 companies in the United States, employing more than 778,056 people with an annual payroll of more than $49.5 billion.
+- Fluid power has a major downstream economic impact.
+Ten key industries that depend on fluid power include an estimated 23,200 companies in the United States, employing more than 778,056 people for an annual payroll of more than $49.5 billion.

-- Fluid power and the industries it serves depend on a highly-educated workforce.
-Investments in new fluid power education and training resources are occurring and more 2-year and 4-year colleges are teaching fluid power.
+- Fluid power and the industries it serves depend on a highly educated workforce, leading to investment in new fluid power education and training resources.
+More two-year and four-year colleges are teaching fluid power.

-- Fluid power systems consume a significant portion of our nation’s energy.
-Existing technologies and best practices have been shown to reduce energy use in fluid power systems, in some cases by up to 30% or more.
+- Fluid power systems consume a major portion of our nation's energy.
+Existing technologies and best practices have been shown to reduce energy use in some fluid power systems by 30% or more.

-- Through the Technology Roadmap for the Fluid Power Industry, the industry is identifying and addressing key research challenges that will continue to meet the needs of its diverse customer base.
+- The fluid power industry is identifying and addressing key research challenges to continue meeting the needs of its diverse customer base.

 - Fluid power has an active industry/academic coalition that focuses on these key research challenges.
-Recent breakthroughs have been made in increasing energy efficiency, increasing energy storage capabilities, and reducing the size of fluid power components and systems.
+Significant industry and government resources support this important cause.

 Did you know you can request a custom presentation specific to your company?